DBT File Import

 Arabic and Hebrew Characters

 Both Arabic and Hebrew inkprint are written from right to left.
 Arabic and Hebrew braille are written from left to right.
-While DBT displays all inkprint text from right to left, do not attempt to edit a in DBT.
-Instead, clipbard the entie line into Word, edit in WOrd, and then paste the whole line into DBT.
-Also see the note below about using a Windows XP machine.
+While DBT displays all inkprint text from right to left, do not attempt to edit the text in DBT.
+Instead, clipboard the entire line into Word, edit it in Word, and then paste the whole line back into DBT.
+See also the note below about Script and Font Issues.

 Hangul or Korean Characters

-Hangul compacts 2 or 3 characters into a single symbol.
-When DBT imports a file, this process is reversed.
-DBT breaks down a single Hangul character into its basic parts.
+Hangul script composes 2 or 3 characters into a single symbol.
+When DBT imports a file, the process is reversed.
+DBT breaks down a single Hangul character into its component parts.
 In technical terms, all Hangul characters from U+AC00 through U+D7AF are redirected into Hangul Jamo characters U+11xx.
-The result can be difficult to read, and is certainly jarring to those who are used to reading conventional inkprint.
-For many languages, it is best to go straight from Microsoft Word into braille, using DBT as the translation engine.
+The result can be difficult to read for those who are used to reading the conventional inkprint.
+For these languages, it is best to do all the editing in Microsoft Word, then to import into DBT and use DBT as the translation engine and for output.

-A Word About Windows XP: Script and Font Issues
+A Word About Windows: Script and Font Issues

 Myanmar (Burmese) script support requires Windows 8 or Windows 10.